zaphar/ucg/docs/package-management-spec.md

 All network operations and resolution happen before any files are written.
 If any step fails, no files are modified.

-Errors if the repository has no semver tags.

 ### `ucg dep remove <url>`